Walkin' Wheels® - No complex measuring. Adjusts for all size dogs.

 Click a Size Below or Scroll Down for More Information

 Our veterinarian-approved Walkin' Wheels is designed to help animals with hip and leg problems including degenerative myelopathy (DM), hip dysplasia, arthritis, paralysis, slipped disc, soreness, spinal and neurological problems, surgical recovery and more.
-Walkin' Wheels is the only dog wheelchair that is fully adjustable, can be ordered without taking complex measurements, ships same day, and folds flat for convenient transport and storage.
+Walkin' Wheels adjustable dog wheelchair for handicapped & disabled pets can be ordered without taking complex measurements, ships same day, and folds flat for convenient transport and storage.
 Our worldwide network of veterinarians, distributors and supportive caretaker community means you are getting the best-selling, most recommended dog wheelchair in the world.

 Depending on your dog's specific measurements, wheelchair prices range from $249 (for small dogs like pugs and dachshunds) to $459 (for larger dogs like German shepherds, Great Danes,and mastiffs).
 Use The Dog wheelchair Wizard to calculate the price based on your dog's specific measurement.
 Click here to see our measurement/price table.